-Prima facie income tax (credit) on operating (loss) at 27.5% (2017: 30%) Future income tax benefit in respect of timing differences - not recognised Income tax expense adjustment Income tax expense
+Prima facie income tax (credit) on operating (loss) at 27.5% (2018: 27.5%) Future income tax benefit in respect of timing differences - not recognised Income tax expense adjustment Income tax expense

-No provision for income tax is considered necessary in respect of the Company as at 30 June 2018.
+No provision for income tax is considered necessary in respect of the Company as at 30 June 2019.

-The Company has a deferred income tax liability of Nil (2017: Nil) associated with exploration costs deferred for accounting purposes but expensed for tax purposes.
+The Company has a deferred income tax liability of Nil (2018: Nil) associated with exploration costs deferred for accounting purposes but expensed for tax purposes.
 This liability has been brought to account and offset by deferred tax assets attributed to available tax losses.
 No recognition has been given to any deferred income tax asset which may arise from available tax losses, except to the extent offset against deferred tax liabilities.
-The Company has estimated its losses at \$9,615,305 (2017: \$8,874,427) as at 30 June 2018.
-During the year the Company adjusted a prior year deferred tax entry relating to share issue costs for an amount of \$128,556 (2017: Nil).
+The Company has estimated its losses at \$10,040,547 (2018: \$9,615,305) as at 30 June 2019.
+There was no adjustment to deferred tax during the year (2018: \$128,556).

-A benefit of 27.5% (2017: 30%) of approximately \$2,644,209 (2017: \$2,662,328) associated with the tax losses carried forward will only be obtained if:
+A benefit of 27.5% (2018: 27.5%) of approximately \$2,761,150 (2018: \$2,644,209) associated with the tax losses carried forward will only be obtained if:

-- The Company derives future assessable income of a nature and of an amount sufficient to enable the benefit from the deductions for the losses to be realised. - ▶ The Company continues to comply with the conditions for deductibility imposed by the law. - No changes in tax legislation adversely affect the Company in realising the benefit from the deductions for the losses.
+- ► The Company derives future assessable income of a nature and of an amount sufficient to enable the benefit from the deductions for the losses to be realised. - ▶ The Company continues to comply with the conditions for deductibility imposed by the law. - No changes in tax legislation adversely affect the Company in realising the benefit from the deductions for the losses.